diegoescala/servuswelt/example/README.md

 ## Running the Example

-After building, you can run the example:
+Launch the server with:

 ```bash
 ./servuswelt-example
 ```

-The server will start on http://localhost:8080 and provide an API endpoint at `/api/bank/transactions/:id`.
+The server will start on http://localhost:8080, providing an API endpoint at `/api/bank/transactions/:id` that demonstrates parameter handling and JSON responses.

 ## How It Works

-This example demonstrates:
+This example showcases three key aspects of using servuswelt:

-1. Finding the servuswelt package using CMake's `find_package()`
+1. **Finding the Library** - Using CMake's `find_package(servuswelt)` to locate the installed library.

-2. Linking against the installed library with `target_link_libraries()`
+2. **Linking** - Connecting to the library via `target_link_libraries(${PROJECT_NAME} servuswelt::servuswelt)`.

-3. Including the servuswelt headers using angle brackets: `#include <servuswelt/...>`
+3. **Including Headers** - Using the clean syntax of `#include <servuswelt/...>` for access to the API.

+The code structure demonstrates how to organize routes using the Module pattern, separating concerns and creating a maintainable API structure.

+---

+This example serves as both documentation and inspiration - a starting point for your own journey with servuswelt.